jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/NFV-Features.md

 ### **VPN Gateway**

-Features: The VPN gateway provides Internet-based data encryption transmission service, which can realize network interconnection of different VPCs, open enterprise IDC and JD cloud intranet to realize hybrid cloud deployment; use VPN with image to create VPN gateway.
+Features: The VPN gateway provides Internet-based data encryption transmission service, which can realize network interconnection of different VPCs, open enterprise IDC and JD Cloud & AI intranet to realize hybrid cloud deployment; use VPN with image to create VPN gateway.

 Use Restrictions: The VPN gateway created by image shares quotas with the VM.